Spike and slab Bayesian sparse principal component analysis: Variational inference

 \subsection{The PX-CAVI algorithm}

-The PX-CAVI algorithm is an iterative method.
-In each iteration, it optimizes each of the unknown variables by conditioning on the rest.
-Our algorithm differs from the conventional CAVI algorithm in two ways.
-First, an expectation step, similar to it in the EM algorithm, is included, as $\bw = (w_1, \dots, w_n)$ is random.
-Second, we apply parameter expansion to the likelihood to deal with the orthogonality constraint and to accelerate the convergence speed of our algorithm.
-In below, we provide a step-by-step derivation of the PX-CAVI algorithm.
-In below, we define $\bXi = (\Xi_1, \dots, \Xi_p)$ and $\bz = (z_1, \dots, z_p)$.
+The PX-CAVI algorithm is an iterative method where, in each iteration, it optimizes each of the unknown variables by conditioning on the rest.
+Our algorithm incorporates two key differences from the conventional CAVI algorithm.
+Firstly, we include an expectation step, similar to that used in the EM algorithm, since $w = (w_1, \dots, w_n)$ is a random variable.
+Secondly, we apply parameter expansion to the likelihood, which enables us to handle the orthogonality constraint and accelerate the convergence speed of our algorithm.
+Now, let's provide a step-by-step derivation of the PX-CAVI algorithm, where $M= (M_1, \dots, M_p)$ and $z = (z_1, \dots, z_p)$.

 {\bf 1.
 E-step}